 How I use Forvo

-Another benefit of Forvo is that they have multiple recordings of more common words, so you can hear words pronounced in slightly different dialects or accents.
+Another benefit of Forvo is that it has multiple recordings of more common words, so you can hear words pronounced in slightly different dialects or accents.
 That can help train your ears to hear the same word in slightly (or sometimes drastically!) different ways.
 I’ve found this especially helpful with words where my language helper records the local dialect, but I want to hear and understand the “standard” pronunciation too.

 So there you go!
-Short and simple: Go to Forvo, create a free basic account, and begin listening to and downloading words!
+Short and simple: Go to Forvo.com, create a free basic account, and begin listening to and downloading words!
 And each time you find a word they don’t have, help other language learners out and request a pronunciation for it!
 Go a step further and record some of your native language to help other learners out—not only will you serve others, but also Forvo prioritizes getting new words recorded for people who also make recordings, so it’s a win-win.

 Get a free chapter of my book!